josh-clarke/snooarchive/README.md

 ### Archiving Your Comments

 To download comments, use the `-c` or `--comments` flag.
-Comments will download into a directory called `./comments`
+Comments will download into a directory called `./comments` followed by a unique set of numbers.

 ```bash
 node snooarchive.js -c